roytang/blog/content/replies/2013/05/ca9bxgo/index.md

 - magicTCG
 ---

+Spend (this mana only) to cast a creature spell of the chosen type

+vs

-Spend (this mana only) to cast a creature spell of the chosen type\n\nvs\n\nSpend this mana (only to cast a creature spell of the chosen type)\n\nI can see where the parsing might have been misunderstandable.\n\nAnyway, just show him this thread.
+Spend this mana (only to cast a creature spell of the chosen type)

+I can see where the parsing might have been misunderstandable.

+Anyway, just show him this thread.
 Or ask a judge.
-Or show him some youtube videos on MTGO/pro level play of how it's used.\n\nOp's friend: Your interpretation is wrong, sorry!
+Or show him some youtube videos on MTGO/pro level play of how it's used.

+Op's friend: Your interpretation is wrong, sorry!